strapi/strapi-examples/login-react/doc/twitter_setup.md

 ![Twitter 2 setting](../assets/twitter_settings_2.png)

-Then in the permission section check the `Request email addresses from users` field and save
+Then in the permissions section check the `Request email addresses from users` field and save

 ![Twitter 3 setting](../assets/twitter_settings_3.png)